Legends of Runeterra guide – how to get into the beta

 Legends of Runeterra guide - how to get into the beta

-You may have read our preview on Legends of Runeterra and are now interested in learning how you can play Riot’s new collectable card game (CCG).
-When you do manage to get into one of the beta sessions, then this is the right place for tips.
+You may have read our preview on Legends of Runeterra or seen your favourite streamer play the game.
+So naturally you are now curious and want to learn how you can play Riot’s new collectable card game (CCG).
+We’ve got the steps you need to take to register your interest, and for when you do manage to get into one of the beta sessions, then this is also the right place for tips.
 We’ll teach you how to play the game, point out where things are different between other CCGs, and provide some Legends of Runeterra tips.

 Legends of Runeterra guide

 Our Legends of Runeterra guide will go over how to play the game and provide you with some tips for expert play.
-You’ll also find links to the rest of our Legends of Runeterra guides here.
+You’ll also find links to the rest of our Legends of Runeterra guides here, including some of the best decklists for the game.

 Legends of Runeterra guide contents